Best stylus for iPad in 2022

 A wonderful tool for taking notes.

-to give your fingers a rest and get better control of your work with the best styluses for iPads.
+Time to give your fingers a rest and get better control of your work with the best styluses for iPads.
 Touting new, improved functions and a range of price points, the world of digital pens goes well beyond the iconic Apple Pencil.
 But how do you know which pen is the new king of iPad accessories and which is just a glorified twig?
-The stylus used for sketching and drawing may not be the best stylus for note-taking and photo editing.
+The stylus used for sketching and may not be the best stylus for note-taking and photo editing.
 Explore your options, discover today’s latest and greatest features, and find the best stylus pen for artists, photographers, and anyone else who wants to get the most out of their iPad.

 Factors to consider when shopping for the best stylus for iPads

-While using the official Apple Pencil seems like the obvious best for an iPad stylus, new features and precision from its competitors have opened up the stylus market.
+While using the official Apple Pencil seems like the obvious best choice for an iPad stylus, new features and precision from its competitors have opened up the stylus market.
 Today’s iPad styluses come in a wide variety of options, with plenty to choose from.
 But you don’t need to be overwhelmed.
 The most important part of any quality stylus is that it makes your work easier.
 Look for the options and ergonomics that suit your work.

 How much should you spend on a stylus?

 There’s no denying that some of the best styluses for iPads have a shockingly scary price tag.
-Spending over $100 for something your can do for free is a huge barrier for entry to those new to stylus drawing.
-But many of these pricey pens are loaded with features that are well worth the money.
+Spending over $100 for something your finger can do for free is a huge barrier for entry to those new to stylus drawing.
+But of these pricey pens are loaded with features that are well worth the money.

 For artists and designers, a stylus is required for creating content quickly and comfortably on an iPad.
 You’re paying for precision and convenience.
 Pressure-sensitive pens let users change line width on the fly, just like a real pen or brush.
 Tilt functions can also help cycle through different line types for shading.
 And high-tech sensors will detect and ignore your palm as it rests on the screen.
 Those bells and whistles aren’t cheap, but they are handy.